 Of course, it wouldn’t be Helm Conference without a fun evening event!
 This year we took everyone to the rooftop bar at City Tap House for an evening of live music, food, drinks, networking, and games.
 We even brought out cake to celebrate Helm’s 20th anniversary!

 Once again, we achieved our goal of delivering an engaging learning event that allows people to network with Helm and other industry leaders, and leaves them with tools to help their company grow.
 Every one of our survey respondents said they learned something useful from the conference that they could apply to their work and over 95 percent said they’d definitely attend again.
 As David Galvan from Biehl & Co put it, “[the conference] provided an open atmosphere that promoted an opportunity to learn from other users as well as Helm employees.”

 Thanks again to everyone who attended and helped us make Helm Conference 2019 our best one yet!
 And a huge shout out to our sponsors—The Seamen’s Church Institute, ioCurrents, the ACTion group, PortX, and ShipTracks—we couldn’t have done it without you!
-Don’t forget to check out the photos and tag yourself on our Facebook page.
-Also, keep your eye on our social pages for the post conference video—maybe you’ll be in it!
+Don’t forget to check out our conference video below!